-- Conflicts of interest comprise those which may not be fully apparent and which may influence the judgment of author, reviewers, and editors.
+- Conflicts of interest (CoI) comprise those which may not be fully apparent and which may influence the judgment of the author, reviewers, and editors.
 They have been described as those which, when revealed later, would make a reasonable reader feel misled or deceived.
-They may be personal, commercial, political, academic or financial.
+They may be personal, commercial, political, academic, or financial.

 - "Conflict of Interest" is required for all types of submissions.

 - Authors are expected to provide detailed information about any relevant financial interests or financial conflicts within the past 5 years and for the foreseeable future.